CodeWithSubramani/quvia/Problem_1/solution/explanation.md

 # Poison Bottle Detection Algorithm: Brute Force method

----
-## 🎯 The Challenge

-- You have `N` total bottles.
-- `K` of these bottles are poisoned.
-- Goal: Find the poisoned bottles using the **minimum** number of prisoners.
----

 ## 🔍 Thinking out loud: Single Poisoned Bottle

 ### 🧩 The Binary Encoding Magic
 **Scenario**: 8 Bottles, 1 Poisoned Bottle

 #### Intuition
 Think of binary numbers like secret labels for the bottles.
 Each bottle gets a unique binary number, and each prisoner drinks from bottles where their respective bit is `1`.

 #### **Example: Assigning Binary Numbers to Bottles**
 ```
 Bottle 0: 000 (0 in decimal)
 Bottle 1: 001 (1 in decimal)